-- the practice of the subject area and key theories and methods in consumer behaviour and design of value-creating experiences for prospects and customers - practice and methods of analysis, collection and processing of consumer data and market data to develop economically sustainable concepts involving customers and prospects across the brand's contact points.
+- the practice of the subject area and key theories and methods in consumer behaviour and design of value-creating experiences for prospects and customers. - practice and methods of analysis, collection and processing of consumer data and market data to develop economically and environmentally responsible concepts involving customers and prospects across the brand's contact points. - rules, regulation and ethics related to data collection, storage and application.

-- use key methods and tools in consumer behaviour associated with the development of economically sustainable and engaging concepts - assess practice-oriented issues identified through consumer and market data as well as identify solutions - communicate practice-based proposals for projects and financially sustainable concept development.
+- use key methods and tools in consumer behaviour associated with the development of economically and environmentally responsible and engaging concepts. - assess practice-oriented issues identified through consumer and market data as well as identify solutions. - communicate practice-based proposals for projects and concept development.

-- handle development-oriented situations based on added value for customers and prospects and concepts - participate in disciplinary and interdisciplinary cooperation based on a professional approach - acquire new knowledge, skills and competencies in data collection and future consumer behaviour in the retail trade.
+- handle development-oriented situations based on added value for customers and prospects in combination with environmental responsibility. - participate in disciplinary and interdisciplinary cooperation based on a professional approach. - acquire new knowledge, skills and competencies in relation to the profession and the green transition of the industry.